 - Parking at the Summit Snow lot was abundant and free in the summer.
 We didn’t have any issues securing a spot.
 Current parking information can be found here.

 - This hike is not at the Bear Mountain portion of the Big Bear Mountain Resorts, but rather at the Snow Summit area.
 We went to the Bear Mountain area first and found it closed during the summer.
-The mountains aren’t far apart, so make sure you go to the correct location.
+The mountains aren’t right next to each other, so make sure you go to the correct location.

 - There was a heat wave in the area during our hike and there are quite a few areas on the trail that aren’t covered in shade.
 Be sure to bring adequate water on the hike.

 - There were some bugs on the trail, but not enough to warrant bug spray while we were there.

 Frequently asked questions about the Bobsled Hiking Trail